smyrman/error-handling-proposal/README.md

 # Error handling proposal

-This repository contains pre-work for a Go error handling proposal inspired by Go discussion [#71460][discussion].
-With pre-work, I mean that it's not a formal Go proposal _yet_.

-It propose a similar syntax, but different semantics.
-The semantics is similar to the [try-catch][try-catch] proposal.
+**This is not a formal go proposal yet, but the pre-work needed in order to potentially create one.**

+The proposal is inspired by Go discussion [#71460][discussion].
+Compared to the discussed proposal, this is similar in syntax, but different in semantics.

+Semantically, this proposal is somewhat similar to [try-catch][try-catch] proposal, but simpler.
+The syntax and ergonomics are likely completely different.

 Key differences to #71460: